suman1209/minigrid-challenge-FF/README.md

 1. Use `play.py` to manually test and understand the environments
 2. You can test your agent/prompting with OpenAI models first, but remember that local models won't be as capable
 3. Consider these improvements for your agent:
-    - Implement long-term memory of events and objects
+    - Implement long-term memory of events and objects (can be explicit with code, or created by the model itself)
-    - Add chain of thought reasoning
+    - Add chain of thought reasoning, store previous thoughts in the context
-    - Add more information about the environement in the prompt
+    - Add more information about the environment rules in the prompt
-    - Improve 'perception' - the way the information about objects and walls is presented
+    - Improve 'perception' - the way the information about objects and walls (!) is presented
+    - Let the model output a high level plan every N steps
+    - Parse multiple actions from model's output - this will be useful when using CoT approach

 ## Recommended Models

 -   Qwen/Qwen2.5-7B-Instruct
     -   There are variants of different sizes
--   DeepSeek R1 distills (e.g., deepseek-ai/DeepSeek-R1-Distill-Qwen-7B)
-    -   Note: This model outputs Chain of Thought by default
-    -   You may need to adjust `max_tokens` when generating responses, and implement parsing function
-    -   Due to long CoTs, it might be a good idea to output multiple actions for each model's response, otherwise it will be too slow to finish an episode
+-   microsoft/phi-4
+-   mistralai/Mistral-Nemo-Instruct-2407
+    -   To run this model, add "--max_model_len 8000" to vllm command

 ## Final Notes